zelus-craft/LinksToTabs/readme.md

 Description
 -----------

-Sometimes you really just want to open every link in a Feedly Feed in new tabs.
+Sometimes you really just want to open every link in a Feedly feed in new tabs at once.
+Now you can with this Javascript bookmarklet!

 How-to:
 -----------